 Limited Access/Enrollment Notice

-Special Education is a limited access/enrollment program. *Meeting the minimum requirements for admission does not guarantee admission to the program.*
+Special Education is a limited access/enrollment program that utilizes selective admission to limit program enrollment.
+Meeting the minimum requirements for admission does not guarantee admission to the program.

 Admission to Educator Preparation